-Kim Belshé was named executive director of First 5 Los Angeles in 2012.
-Prior to joining First 5 LA, she served as senior policy advisor of the Public Policy Institute of California and, from 2003 to 2011, secretary of the California Health and Human Services Agency in the administration of Governor Arnold Schwarzenegger.
+Kimberly Belshé was named executive director of First 5 Los Angeles in November 2012.
+Prior to joining First 5 LA, she served as senior policy advisor of Public Policy Institute of California and, from 2003–2011, secretary of the California Health and Human Services Agency in the Administration of Governor Arnold Schwarzenegger.
 She previously held a number of leadership positions in state government, including director of the Department of Health Services and deputy secretary of the Health and Welfare Agency under Governor Pete Wilson.
-She has also served in leadership positions in California philanthropy, including at the James Irvine Foundation.
-She was a founding member of the board of the state’s Health Benefit Exchange, Covered California, in 2011, and of the state’s First 5 Commission in 1999.
-She currently serves on the boards of the Blue Shield of California Foundation, Blue Shield of California, Beacon Health Options, Southern California Grantmakers, and the Los Angeles Area Chamber of Commerce.
-She holds a master’s degree in public policy from Princeton University and a bachelor’s degree in government from Harvard College.
+She also has served in leadership positions in California philanthropy, including The James Irvine Foundation.
+She served on the founding five-member board of the state’s Health Benefit Exchange, Covered California, until 2015 and was a founding member of the state’s First 5 Commission in 1999.
+She currently serves on the boards of the Blue Shield of California Foundation, Blue Shield of California, Southern California Grantmakers, and the Los Angeles Area Chamber of Commerce.
+She is a native of San Francisco and holds a master’s degree in public policy from Princeton University and a bachelor’s degree in government from Harvard College.